 Standing up for Delaware’s hard-working farmers

-Senator Coons’ agriculture priorities include:
+Senator Coons’ Agriculture priorities include:

-- Developing next generation biofuels.
+Developing next generation biofuels.
 Senator Coons knows that biofuels play an important role in meeting our economic, national security, and environmental goals.
-He is a leading advocate for advanced, next generation biofuels, including cellulosic ethanol, biodiesel, and drop-in fuels like bio-butanol, and is actively working to support the research, development, and deployment of these advanced biofuels in order to grow this nascent industry.
+He is a leading advocate for advanced, next generation biofuels, including cellulosic ethanol, biodiesel, and drop-in fuels like bio-butanol, and is actively working to support the research, development, and deployment of these advanced biofuels in order to grow this industry.

-- Promoting conservation and farmland preservation.
+Promoting conservation and farmland preservation.
 Senator Coons is a leading advocate for agricultural conservation and farmland preservation.
 He supports conservation programs authorized in the farm bill to help farmers and ranchers achieve their goals to be good stewards of that land.
 These programs support voluntary, cooperative efforts to protect water quality, conserve soil, enhance wildlife habitat, and protect farmland.